 I learned a lot researching the information used in this 10-question quiz.
 And you better believe I elaborated on all the answers when we went over the solutions once time was called.

 Guests had 5 minutes to complete the test.
-Since some of them follow this blog, I didn’t want to post the quiz (or the answer key!) publicly until after our parties.
+Some of them follow this blog.
+So I didn’t want to post the quiz (or the answer key!) publicly until after our parties.
 Hence the delay.

-But I’m putting it up now, so I’ll know where to find it next year.
+But I’m putting it up now to ensure I’ll know where to find it next year.

 The best record for all takers so far has been 60%.
-Give it a try and see if you can top that score (and be sure to brag in the comments if you do — I promise to be duly impressed!)
+Give it a try and see if you can top that score.
+(Be sure to brag in the comments if you do — I promise to be duly impressed!)

 Valentine’s Day Trivia Quiz